Security Recommendations

 Securing Docker with TLS

-Docker gains access controls on its network API using Transport Layer Security (TLS).
-This protocol secures the websites with https URLs, and uses Public Key Cryptography to encrypt connections.
+Docker implements access controls for its network API using Transport Layer Security (TLS).
+This protocol secures the websites with https URLs and uses Public Key Cryptography to encrypt connections.

 Perform the following steps to secure docker with TLS: